London Town (Wings song): Critical reception

 Chris Ingham praised "London Town" as one of the best tracks on the album, stating that it was "full of the most sensitive pop synthesizer touches".
 Billboard described it as a "melodic, atmosphere ballad" and particularly praised McCartney's vocal.
-Cash Box said is showed McCartney's "rare ability to combine simple elements and achieve intriguing results" and that the "well-timed pauses give the record an 'open' feel."
+Cash Box said it showed McCartney's "rare ability to combine simple elements and achieve intriguing results" and that the "well-timed pauses give the record an 'open' feel."
 Record World said that the song is "in the 'Penny Lane' tradition, with an attractive, light melody played and sung in a quiet but highly effective way."

 McCartney biographer Peter Ames Carlin called it "a pleasantly spaced-out perspective on city life".
 Tom Waseleski of the Beaver County Times recognised the song as having "more substance" than other of McCartney's soft rock tracks.
 Henry McNulty of the Hartford Courant praised it for its "fine, clear harmonies" and "sprightly, inventive melody," recognizing it as one of the few decent songs on the album (along with the other two singles).
 Tim Riley calls it "willfully sulky".
 Beatles biographers Roy Carr and Tony Tyler regard "London Town" as an "anachronism", with several Beatle-esque touches, including opening chords that sound like "Blackbird" and a chord progression similar to that in "The Fool on the Hill".
 Paul Sexton of udiscovermusic.com described it as a "laid-back, beautifully-harmonised and reflective piece about the British capital."

+Personnel

+According to The Paul McCartney Project: